Grizzlking/ID_ASG2/README.md

 ## Features

+### Leaderboard
+Score will be calculated by the number of correct answers and the time taken to complete the quiz.

 ### Account
 Users are able to register and log in on an account on the website.
 The account stores points and the user's preferences to quiz categories.